pgellert/dental-website/src/markdown/en/dental-services/oral-surgery.md

 There is less bone available at the back of our oral cavity due to the sinuses.
 The maxillary sinus is largest air space in the body and it often makes installing a dental implant hard because it encroaches on the area of bone in which we wish to place an implant.
 In this case, a sinus lift can be performed to increase the amount of bone for the implant.
 During this treatment, we lift the floor of the sinus and place bone (from your mouth or a substitute material) in the created space.
 This allows longer, more stable and durable implants to be fitted.
 Rest assured that this treatment does not affect the functioning of your sinuses.

 This procedure requires a precise treatment, and you can rely on our dentist's over 20 years of experience in oral surgery.

+## Tooth removal

+If the tooth is demaged to a degree that it cannot be saved using endodothics (root canal therapy), or if the tooth is in a bad position we may have to remove the tooth.

+We offer a tooth removal service that is quick and painless.
+We use the latest technology to remove your tooth quickly and efficiently.

 ## Wisdom teeth removal